Iran Short Tour in 5 Days

 Day 3: Isfahan

-Today’s tour of Isfahan starts with the UNESCO world heritage: Naghsh-e-Jahan Sq.
-Once a royal polo court, this site was the official center of the city when the city was the Safavid Capital (17th Century).
-We will visit the famous Imam Mosque (Royal Mosque) on the square’s southern side with incredible architecture and tile-work.
-We then visited the multistory Aliqapu Palace, which stood on the western side of the court, from which the Safavid kings used to view the polo games and ceremonies.
-Then you will visit Sheikh Lotfollah Mosque (or Ladies Mosque) on the opposite side of the square.
+Today’s tour of Isfahan starts with the UNESCO World Heritage: Naghsh-e Jahan Square.
+Once a royal polo court, this site was the official center of the city when it was the Safavid Capital (17th Century).
+We will visit the famous Imam Mosque (Royal Mosque) on the square’s southern side, which has incredible architecture and tile-work.
+We then visited the multistory Ali Qapu Palace, which stood on the western side of the court, from which the Safavid kings used to view the polo games and ceremonies.
+Then, you will visit Sheikh Lotfollah Mosque (or Ladies Mosque) on the opposite side of the square.
 You can take a tour of a traditional Iranian Bazaar.

-Then you will continue your tour to see Chehel-Sotun Garden (a UNESCO World Heritage in the category of Persian Garden).
+Then, you will continue your tour to see Chehel-Sotoun Garden (a UNESCO World Heritage site in the category of Persian Garden).

-You can also visit Masjed-e Jame Esfahan – a UNESCO world heritage – today, a beautiful mosque with unique architecture (over 12 hundred years ago).
+You can also visit Jame Mosque of Isfahan – a UNESCO world heritage – today, a beautiful mosque with unique architecture (over 12 hundred years ago).

-Late evening you can walk on the bank of the Zayande-rood river and see its famous bridges.
+In the late evening, you can walk on the bank of the Zayandeh-rood river and see its famous bridges.

 O/N Isfahan